Galdogob: Overview

 Galdogob is located in the western part of the Mudug region bordering Ethiopia's portion of the Somali-majority Dollo Zone, and is a popular rest stop for Somali travelers heading to and from Dire Dawa, Jijiga, Gode, Werder and Geladi.
 Hundreds of small cars and heavy trucks pass through the city every day.
-It is one of the main centres for trade in Mudug.
-In 1982, Galdogob fell in the hands of the Ethiopian backed group SSDF in the 1982 Ethiopian–Somali Border War.
+In 1982, Galdogob briefly fell in the hands of the Ethiopian backed group SSDF in the 1982 Ethiopian–Somali Border War.